kirezibana/My-HooD/README.md

 # My HooD
-this is a web application
+this is a web application allows you to be in the loop
 ## Author
 Tharcissie Idufashe